JulioZhao97/MLLM-DataEngine/static/README.md

-# MLLM-DataEngine Project Page
+# HA-DPO Project Page
-This is the project page for MLLM-DataEngine.
+This is the project page for HA-DPO.

 ## Acknowledgements